manhhungpc/ubuntu2204-svelte/README.md

         <div>
         <img src="./public/md/well-yes-but-actually-no.gif" width="300"/>
         </div>
+-   Do the commands I type in the terminal affect my computer?
+    -   No, it does nothing.
+It just simulate the terminal-like experience, without sending or downloading anything to your computer
 -   Can I contribute?
     -   Yes of course!
 All suggestions, bugs fixing are welcome.
 Just open an issue and create a pull request
 -   Do you get any inspiration?